 - Tarr Steps – Somerset.
-Prehistoric clapper bridge, possibly built 1000 BC of enormous stone slabs, up to 5 tons each.
+Prehistoric clapper bridge, possibly built as early as in 1000 BC, made from enormous stone slabs, each weighing up to 5 tons.
 55 m long, with 17 spans.

 - Tower Bridge – Greater London.
 One of the most iconic bridges in the world – combinec bascule and suspension bridge built in 1894.
 Length – 244 m, longest span – 61 m.
 Consists of two massive, tall towers standing in Thames with high airbridges connecting them.
 The bridge part between both towers is opened some 1000 times per year.

 Other monuments of architecture and art